How to fix bathtub

 How often should I clean my bathtub?

-It's recommended to clean your bathtub at least once a week to prevent the buildup of soap scum, hard water stains, and mildew.
+It's recommended to clean your bathtub weekly or bi-weekly to prevent buildup of soap scum, mildew, and hard water stains.

 Connect with certified professionals in your area